Revanthmk/Meme_classifier/README.md

 ```
 Assignment

-Please find the assignment below. <br>
+Please find the assignment below.
-Build a model to classify whether an image is meme or not <br>
+Build a model to classify whether an image is meme or not
-You are free to <br>
+You are free to
-● Use any open source libraries, if required <br>
+● Use any open source libraries, if required
-● Use publicly available datasets to train the model <br>
+● Use publicly available datasets to train the model
-● Use any programming language, but python is preferred <br>
+● Use any programming language, but python is preferred

-You are expected to <br>
+You are expected to
-● Provide evaluation and performance metrics for your model <br>
+● Provide evaluation and performance metrics for your model
-● Create a readme file with instructions on how to run the test cases <br>
+● Create a readme file with instructions on how to run the test cases
-● Upload your code on GitHub and email repo link to amrit@neuralhq.ai <br>
+● Upload your code on GitHub and email repo link to #########
 ```